-What happens when a university can grow enrollment by 15% without building a single new classroom or hiring a new professor?
+What happens when a university can grow enrolment by 15% without building a single new classroom or hiring a new professor?
 That’s just one of the insights Nicolás Elton shared in this live-recorded edition of EdTech Mentor Essentials.

 In ETM’s first in-person conversation, hosted by Laureano Díaz, Chief Strategy Officer at 27zero, Nicolás reflects on the myths of digital transformation, the danger of applying AI without context, and why quality in education is still about doing things with care—even when budgets are tight.